 We can not support Smart Tv’s, Firesticks IPTV boxs etc or trouble shoot any equipment not supplied by BBnet :

 Smart TV’s are like very big smart phones the devices comes preloaded with apps software & services that you may not use but can effect the amount of bandwidth your smart tv takes up especially when the tv updates apps and software.
 Always make sure the tv is on the latest firmware as this can cause issue with performance.
-The reason why we recommend a wired connection direct to the smart tv is because the wireless unit / antenna on most smart tv’s are not the most effective and digital noise from Smart tv doesn’t help with range i.e even if the wireless router is right beside the smart tv there is still a small chance that the stream could buffer.
+The reason why we recommend a wired connection direct to the smart tv is because the wireless unit / antenna on most smart tv’s are not the most effective and digital noise from Smart tv doesn’t help with range i.e even if there is a strong wireless signal getting to the smart tv there is still a small chance that the stream could buffer a little bit.